alphagov/paas-tech-docs/source/documentation/overview/benefits.md

 Features of the PaaS platform currently include:

-*   backing service support for PostgreSQL, MySQL and MongoDB
+*   support for multiple backing services
 *   language support through the [standard Cloud Foundry buildpacks](http://docs.cloudfoundry.org/buildpacks/) [external link] except .NET Core
 *   limited support for custom buildpacks and Docker images
 *   ability to stream application logs to Software as a Service logging platforms